Teemila/OmniHub-Store-Sales-Performance-Analysis-using-Microsoft-Excel/README.md

 ### 1. Implement High-Margin Product Strategies
 * **Recommendation:** Shift operational and marketing resources to prioritize and cross-sell the high-margin **'Accessories' category**.
 The current model for 'Phones' is a high-volume, low-margin operation that can easily become a loss leader if cost control slips.
 * **Actionable Strategy:** Create bundling and "get the accessory free" style promotions where 'Phones' are sold as a value-add to high-margin accessory sales, effectively using the Phones as a marketing tool.
-Review Tier 3 product performance state-by-state or country-by-country (or region by region, in the case of Nigeria) to possibly review price or phase out items per region, reducing cost of sales.
-Leverage state specific analysis of state-by-state high-revenue generating products to create inventory and marketing plans that match high-performing regions (states).
+Review product performance state-by-state (or region by region, in the case of Nigeria) to possibly review price or phase out items per region, reducing cost of sales.
+* Leverage state specific analysis of state-by-state high-revenue generating products to create inventory and marketing plans that match high-performing regions (states).
 For example, increase inventory of high revenue products in the two highest performing states, Lagos and Abuja.
 Grow underperforming states via targeted campaigns.
 Targeted campaigns may include local promotions, region-specific pricing adjustments, or forming local retail partnerships.

 ### 2. Marketing Strategy & Market Expansion Realignment
 * **Recommendation:** Align primary marketing strategies with the **'Adult' and 'Young Adult' segments**, as they generate the vast majority of profit.